Propagation of light in cold emitter ensembles with quantum position correlations due to static long-range dipolar interactions: Stochastic simulations

 An alternative approach to solving the LLI response of Eq.~\eqref{EXACT} is through a stochastic Langevin-type method.
 This method considers the dynamics for excitations for a given set of fixed atomic positions $\{\textbf{r}_1,\textbf{r}_2,\ldots, \textbf{r}_N\}$ while treating the atomic positions as stochastic variables.
 In each stochastic realization, the positions of the atoms are sampled to match the proper correlation functions $\rho_p(\br_1,\ldots,\br_p)$, for $p=1,\ldots,N$ in the absence of light.
 Subsequently, the excitations and the scattered light for the specific set of atomic positions $\{\textbf{r}_1,\textbf{r}_2,\ldots, \textbf{r}_N\}$ are solved using Eqs.~\eqref{eq:poldynamics} and~\eqref{eq: Total Field}.
 The expectation values are obtained by ensemble-averaging over many realizations.
 This stochastic classical-electrodynamics approach of coherent scattering can be formally shown to converge to an exact solution for stationary atoms at arbitrary densities by reproducing the correct hierarchy of correlation functions for both 1D scalar theory~\cite{Javanainen1999a} and 3D vector-electrodynamics with a single electronic ground level~\cite{Lee16}.
 The probability distribution required to sample the normally-ordered ground-state atom correlation functions $\rho_p(\br_1,\ldots,\br_p)$ is determined by the many-body wave function $P(\rv_1,\rv_2, \ldots, \rv_N) = |\Psi(\rv_1,\rv_2, \ldots, \rv_N) |^2$~\cite{Javanainen1999a}.

 For uncorrelated atoms, where $\rho_n=\rho_1^n$, each atom can be sampled independently.
-Such scenarios include an ideal Bose-Einstein condensate and a Mott-insulator ground state in an optical lattice.
+Such scenarios include an ideal Bose-Einstein condensate, a Mott-insulator ground state in an optical lattice, and classical atoms.
 In the case of atoms obeying Fermi-Dirac statistics in a 1D waveguide, the optical response has been solved by stochastically sampling the atomic positions~\cite{Ruostekoski_waveguide}.
 In Ref.~\cite{Ruostekoski_waveguide}, the atomic positions are defined by the Slater determinant of the many-body wave function and sampled using the Metropolis algorithm.
 Additionally, to account for the influence of a hard-core radius of the classical atom distribution, simulations have been conducted in light scattering by excluding a hard-sphere volume around the already existing atoms in the sampling~\cite{Wang20}.

 Here we calculate the optical response of atoms that exhibit quantum-mechanical position correlations due to static long-range DD interactions that are present before the light enters the sample.
 We consider an atomic gas in a strongly confined oblate or prolate trap at zero temperature where the DD interactions are dominantly repulsive.
 These repulsive static DD interactions inhibit small interatomic separations, therefore suppressing light-mediated resonant DD interactions through increased interatomic spacing.
 While this effect draws some parallels to Fermi-Dirac statistics~\cite{Ruostekoski1999a,Ruostekoski_waveguide}, the DD repulsion between the atoms quickly becomes more substantial and is more long-range, which obscures quantum-statistical characteristics of the atoms in the optical response.
 Although the simulations are performed with bosonic atoms, any signatures of Bose-Einstein statistics in the scattering are rapidly washed out by the DD interactions.
-The correlated atomic positions in the calculations are sampled using quantum Monte Carlo methods, as described in the following section.
+The ensemble can represent a strongly correlated quantum many-body system with long-range static DD interactions where the position of every atom affects the positions of every other atom.
+The correlated atomic positions in the calculations are therefore sampled using quantum Monte Carlo methods, as described in the following section.